tldr-pages/tldr/pages/common/symfony.md

 `symfony server:stop`

-- Check security issues in project dependencies:
+- Check for security issues in the project's dependencies:

 `symfony security:check`